Lauriergracht: History and inhabitants

+The sugar factory on the painting by Johan Diedrik Cornelis Veltens burned down in 1880 (Lauriergracht 86; 7th january 1880).

 The house on number 122 was built in 1889 by architect Herman Hendrik Baanders, the first of a series of successful and impressive designs by his hand.

 Numbers 130 and 132 used to be a Christian Reformed Church; originally opened on 14 November 1900 and reopened on 21 December 1927 after an extension, the church was finally closed on 14 November 1985 and turned into apartments.

 The Evangelical Lutheran Church built an orphanage at numbers 112-118 in 1757.

 Numbers 103 and 105 are another orphanage, a Roman Catholic one for boys that was built in the 17th century, run by the Brothers of Maastricht from 1845 to 1900, and by the aforementioned Sisters of Providence from then onwards.